-bare-breasted females" that adorned the elevators of the same building.
+here-breasted females" that adorned the elevators of the same building.

-The arrival of queer art in the early '70s forced the discussion of art and sex who got to depict it; what it should look like - into the culture at large.
-Conservatives and the Christian right turned their attention toward gay male artists like Robert Mapplethorpe and David Wojnarowicz, both of whom depicted male destre in their work, and both of whom had been comoved by museums.
-There was a philosophical kinship between these phaltic feminists and this first major generation of queer artists, McReely In her NTC Halfin, surrounded who were all representing anatomy in abrasive ways.
+The arrival of queer art in the early 70s forced the discussion of art and sex-who got to depict it; what it should look like-into the culture at large.
+But Conservatives and the Christian right sursed their attention reward gay male artists like Robert Mapplethorpe and David Wojnarowicz, both of whom all best depicted male devire in their work, and both of whom had been cemored by that we miscums.
+There was a philosophical kinship between these phallic feminists and this first major generation of queer artists, who were all representing anatomy in obsessive ways.